 A summary of the process is as follows:

-The SECOND CALL for applications will be developed in April, as required, following the RAC, subprogram and IPA meetings.
+The SECOND CALL for applications may be developed in April, as required, following the RAC, subprogram and IPA meetings.

-The THIRD CALL for applications will be developed in August, as required, following the RAC, subprogram and IPA meetings.
+The THIRD CALL for applications may be developed in August, as required, following the RAC, subprogram and IPA meetings.